Morocco national football team: Golden Generation (2006–present)

-Second Golden Generation (2017–present)

 Morocco returned to the World Cup after a 20-year absence in 2018.
 The North Africans were drawn in Group B with World Cup favourites Spain, Portugal, and Iran.
 In their opening game against Iran, Morocco showed full dedication but lost 1–0 in the final minutes of the match, scored by an own goal.
-In their second game, Morocco faced Portugal but ended losing 1–0 by a goal scored by Cristiano Ronaldo.
-In the last match against Spain they took the lead 2–1 but was unable to keep it, and drew 2–2, scored by Khalid Boutaïb and Youssef En-Nesyri.
+In their second game, Morocco faced Portugal but ended losing 1–0 by a goal scored by Cristiano Ronaldo and also got eliminated from the tournament.
+In the last match against Spain they took a 2–1 lead, with goals scored by Khalid Boutaïb and Youssef En-Nesyri, but the match eventually ended 2–2.

-Morocco entered the 2019 AFCON with high confidence and players claiming them to be the favourites to win.
+Morocco entered the 2019 AFCON with high confidence and players claiming them to be the favourite to win.
 However, in spite of three straight group stage wins, Morocco were shockingly knocked out by Benin in the round of sixteen.

 At the 2020 African Nations Championship in Cameroon, Morocco won their second CHAN title, in its second consecutive final appearance.
 Captained by Ayoub El Kaabi, they defeated Togo (1–0), Rwanda (0–0), the Uganda (5–2), Zambia (3–1), and Cameroon (4–0) on the way to a final against Mali in Yaoundé.
 Morocco won 2–0, with both goals scored late into the second half by Soufiane Bouftini and Ayoub El Kaabi.
 Morocco thus became the first team to win back-to-back titles.
 Soufiane Rahimi went on to be named Total Man of the tournament after an astonishing performance scoring a total of 5 goals.

 In December 2021, Morocco started its venture at the 2021 FIFA Arab Cup's Group C, along with Jordan, Palestine and Saudi Arabia.
-Morocco opened the tournament with a 4–0 win against Palestine, Morocco then managed to overcome a highly defensive Jordan with another 4–0 triumph, They won their final match in a 1–0 victory against Saudi Arabia. they were eliminated in the quarter-final after penalty-shootout against Algeria.
+Morocco opened the tournament with a 4–0 win against Palestine, and then managed to overcome a highly defensive Jordan with another 4–0 triumph, before winning their final match in a 1–0 victory against Saudi Arabia.
+They were eliminated in the quarter-finals after a penalty-shootout against Algeria.

-After easily topping their 2021 Africa Cup of Nations qualification group which consisted of Mauritania, Burundi, and Central African Republic, Morocco were one of the favorites to win the 2021 edition of the tournament hosted in Cameroon.
-Morocco were drawn into group E that included Gabon, Ghana and Comoros.
-Morocco won its first game against Ghana scored by Sofiane Boufal in the final minutes of the game.
+After easily topping their 2021 Africa Cup of Nations qualification group which consisted of Mauritania, Burundi, and Central African Republic, Morocco entered the tournament in Cameroon.
+Morocco were drawn into group E alongside Gabon, Ghana and Comoros, and won their first game against Ghana scored by Sofiane Boufal in the final minutes of the game.
 In their second game against Comoros, they claimed a 2–0 victory.
 Their final match against Gabon ended in a draw, making Morocco reach the round of 16 after ending up first in the group.
-They defeated Malawi 2–1 in the round of 16.
-They were eliminated in the quarter-final after a 2–1 loss against Egypt.
+They defeated Malawi 2–1 in the round of 16, before being eliminated in the quarter-finals after a 2–1 loss against Egypt.